Activities for Visual Perception

 Developing Visual Perception

-I believe that in life, we all need to learn to improve our weak areas to an acceptable standard, compensate for them where necessary while focusing on, developing and enjoying our strengths and talents.
+Children need to learn to improve their weak areas to an acceptable standard, compensate for them where necessary while focusing on, developing and enjoying our strengths and talents.

 No one is good at everything.
-The object of these stimulating activities, is to help your child develop each area to her unique potential, not to over-stimulate or try and develop super-babies!
+The object of these stimulating activities, is to help your child develop each area to her unique potential, not to over-stimulate or try and develop super-kids!

-The following are suggestions of activities you can do with your child to develop visual perception.
+Use these activities to develop visual perception.
 They are aimed at 3-5 year olds, but since this is a wide range, you should adapt them according to your child's proficiency.

 1. Make a scrap book with a page for each colour.
 Let your child cut out pictures of objects of various shades from old magazines and paste them on the appropriate pages.